 I loved placing this order and getting many kinds of flowers and vegetables to add to our gardening adventures.
 I am looking forward to being a repeat customer here as well.

 Favorite Seeds: So hard to choose a favorite!
 Mine came down between the rainbow carrot seeds and the Broccoli Rabe.
-IT was the rainbow carrots that lured me to this site to make a purchase, after all.
-The broccoli rabe unfortunately was decimated by the cabbage moth, so we’ll try again next year.
+The rainbow carrots lured me to this site to make a purchase, after all.
+The broccoli rabe unfortunately was decimated by the cabbage moth, so we’ll try again next time.

 Least Favorite Seeds: I was so excited to grow Strawflower!
 I planned a cutting garden for my daughters so they could cut flowers all summer long.
 We tried everything to get the strawflower seeds to sprout but nothing worked.
 I may have gotten duds or maybe I just didn’t have luck.
-(If anyone has some tips, please drop them in a comment below – I really want to grow strawflowers next year!)
+(If anyone has some tips, please drop them in a comment below – I really want to grow strawflowers for the girls!)

 Seeds for Yourself: https://www.dollarseed.com/